-Now, at the age of 70, he still manages to conduct more or less 10 Bible Expositions in four different languages a week; crossing states, countries, and time zones, be it physically or via satellite points or internet packets.
+Now, Bro.
+Eli is more than 70 years old.
+And yet, he still manages to conduct more or less 10 Bible Expositions in four different languages a week; crossing states, countries, and time zones, be it physically or via satellite points or internet packets.

-Apart from that, he is also UNTV’s foremost public service partner, a cook, a grandfather, and the Overall Servant to the Members Church of God International or MCGI.
+Apart from that, he is also UNTV’s foremost public service partner, a cook, a grandfather, and the Overall Servant of the Members Church of God International or MCGI.

 “How does he do all these things?” one might wonder.
 If we ask him, he may automatically and unfailingly give us the Bible’s answer: